AdventHealth Tampa: 2000-present

-Medical mistakes and aftermath
+Medical errors and aftermath

 On February 20, 1995 a physician at University Community Hospital amputated the left foot of a man with diabetes, when it should have been the right foot.

 After the mistake the hospital required that no be written on the limb not to be amputated.
 And it also required the physician and head nurse to agree before all surgeries.

+The man hired a lawyer who began to investigate the hospital by going through its medical records, this made University Community Hospital not happy saying that it was a victim.

 On May 12, the man settled his case against University Community Hospital for $900,000 and the physician for $250,000 for a total of $1.15 million.

 In late July, the same physician also cut off a woman's toe at Town & Country Hospital in Tampa without her permission.
 After the second amputation mistake his license was suspended by the Florida Board of Medicine.

 In early December, because of these two mistakes he was fined by the state $10,000 and his license was suspended for 6 months (140 of those days were already served, allowing him to practice medicine again in 1996).

 On March 3, a respiratory therapist at University Community Hospital turned off the ventilator of a wrong patient.
 And to make matters worse a physician falsified the death certificate as a natural cause, the University Community Hospital did not notify the medical examiner and they also did no autopsy before man was buried in a casket.
 On March 13, the medical examiner gave an order to have him dug up after reading about the death in a newspaper, also the Florida Attorney General and the Hillsborough Sheriff's Office investigated his death as a crime.
 Later the autopsy revealed that the man had suffocated to death due to the mistake.

 On March 16, a physician at University Community Hospital partially sterilized a woman with a tubal ligation on her right fallopian tube, during a Cesarean section without her permission.
 In late December, she sued the hospital, the physician and his former surgical group in Hillsborough Circuit Court.
 She was seeking $15,000 from defendants.